-- 6.1 You must occupy the property as your only or principal home.
+6.1 You must occupy the property as your only or principal home.
 If you no longer occupy the property as your only or principal home then the council may take steps to end your tenancy and seek possession.
-The property must be used for residential use only and be occupied by a single household. - 6.2 From time to time the council conducts audits of the properties it rents to tenants.
-If requested by the council you must provide proof: - (a) of your identity and of anyone living with you; and - (b) that you are living in the property. - 6.3 You must make sure the council has your current telephone number at all times.
-If you have to leave your home for one month or longer you must notify your Housing Officer of a nominated key holder in case of emergencies before you leave. - 6.4 To avoid statutory overcrowding you must not have more people living in your home than the permitted number (this is shown on page one).
+The property must be used for residential use only and be occupied by a single household.

+- 6.2 The council conducts audits of the properties it rents to tenants.
+If requested by a Housing Officer you must provide proof: - (a) of your identity and of anyone living with you, and - (b) that you are living in the property.

+You must make sure the council has your current telephone number at all times.
+If you have to leave your home for one month or longer you must notify your Housing Officer of a nominated key holder in case of emergencies before you leave.

+6.3 To avoid statutory overcrowding you must not have more people living in your home than the permitted number (this is shown on page one).